Thyme Herb – Thymus Vulgaris

-Thyme is a tasty herb when used in meat pies.
-It is common to use thyme in jambalayas.
+It is a tasty herb when used in meat pies.
+It is common to use it in jambalayas.
 Thyme is a popular herb in French cooking and is one of the herbs in the famous herb mix “herbs de Provence”.

 Thyme tea has traditionally been used to treat fight respiratory infections.
 It is a good supplement to treat dry coughs, bronchitis and laryngitis.
 Drinking a cup of thyme tea will assist the recovery from flues and colds.

 Thyme is antifungal.
 You can soak your fingers in thyme tea to help prevent damaged nails.

 Thyme tea is also a good to soak your feet in.
 Treat your feet to a foot bath made up of thyme tea.
 It is great to help relieve those hardened parts of the ankles.